crxunch/CrabCracker/README.md

 ## Description

-CrabCracker is a barebones password cracking tool written in Rust.
+CrabCracker is a bare-bones password cracking tool written in Rust.

 CrabCracker is currently in the very first stage of production and while it can crack password hashes, it is limited by the following:

 1. It only supports NTLM hashing.
 2. It does not support multi-threading.

 CrabCracker is soon to have the following improvements:

 1. Support for multiple hashing algorithms.
 2. Multi-threading.
-  4. Hashlist parsing:
+3. Hashlist parsing:
-    a.
-Organize hashlist by commonality (most often occuring hashes move to front of list).
+    1. Organize hashlist by commonality (most often occurring hashes move to front of list).
-    b.
-Remove duplicate hashes.
+    2. Remove duplicate hashes.
-    c.
-Automatically parse `/etc/shadow` files.
+    3. Automatically parse `/etc/shadow` files.
-  5. Support for output files.
+4. Support for output files.

 ## Usage